Know what belongs where

 Turn each record into a public story page, QR story tag or private certificate.

-PieceStamp is not built like a complex gallery system.
-It is built for independent artists who want their work to feel organized and premium.
+PieceStamp is not built like complex inventory software.
+It is built for artists who want their work to feel organized and premium.

 Yes.
-You can create digital records for artworks and keep their status organized in one dashboard.
+You can create artwork information for artworks and keep their status organized in one dashboard.

 Yes.
 Sold and private collection works can still stay in your archive and remain connected to their certificate or story page.

 No. PieceStamp is intentionally simpler.
-It focuses on artwork records, public story pages, QR tags and private certificates.
+It focuses on artworks, public story pages, QR tags and private certificates.

 Start with your next artwork